 The whole process doesn’t take more than around 5 minutes so it’s not a big time obligation.
 In terms of messiness, you definitely want to be leaning over a sink because you will have liquid coming out of your nostrils.
 After some practice, you probably won’t get your clothes wet.
 In the beginning, you may have a few water spots after you’re done.
 Don’t worry, they’ll dry quickly and won’t stain.

-Common Mistakes & Risks
+Common Mistakes & Risks with the Neti Pot

 The number one risk when it comes to neti pots is using a dangerous water source.
 By dangerous, I mean water that contains bacteria.
 This can happen if you use tap water in your neti pot that has not been boiled and cooled first.
 ALWAYS use recommended water sources and don’t take any chances whatsoever.
 A neti pot death can occur if you use water infected with deadly bacteria.
 In 2011, there were at least two deaths in the United States due to improper neti pot use.
 Both deaths were the result of using tap water contaminated with Naegleria fowleri, a very fatal type of bacteria.
 (19)